Trent Dilfer

-Trent Farris Dilfer (born March 13, 1972) is an American football coach and former quarterback who is the head football coach at the University of Alabama at Birmingham (UAB).
-Dilfer previously played in the National Football League (NFL) for 14 seasons.
-He achieved his greatest professional success as the starting quarterback of the Baltimore Ravens during their Super Bowl-winning season in 2000.
+Trent Farris Dilfer (born March 13, 1972) is an American football coach and former quarterback who played in the National Football League (NFL) for 14 seasons.
+Dilfer achieved his greatest professional success as the starting quarterback of the Baltimore Ravens during their Super Bowl-winning season in 2000.
+Following his playing career, he served as the head coach for the UAB Blazers from 2023 to 2025.

-Dilfer played college football at Fresno State University, where he won the Sammy Baugh Trophy as a junior, and was selected sixth overall by the Tampa Bay Buccaneers in the 1994 NFL Draft.
-He spent his first six seasons with Tampa Bay, earning Pro Bowl honors in 1997, but was released due to inconsistent play.
-Dilfer signed with the Ravens in 2000 as a backup before becoming the team's starter midway through the year, which concluded with the franchise's first Super Bowl victory in Super Bowl XXXV.
+Dilfer played college football for the Fresno State Bulldogs, winning the Sammy Baugh Trophy in 1993.
+He was selected sixth overall by the Tampa Bay Buccaneers in the 1994 NFL draft.
+Dilfer spent his first six seasons with Tampa Bay, earning Pro Bowl honors in 1997, but was released due to inconsistent play.
+He signed with the Ravens in 2000 as a backup before becoming the team's starter midway through the year, which concluded with the franchise's first Super Bowl victory in Super Bowl XXXV.
 Despite the championship, Dilfer was not re-signed by the Ravens, becoming the first starting quarterback to be released after a Super Bowl win.
-His next four seasons were spent primarily as a backup with the Seattle Seahawks and he had short stints with the Cleveland Browns and the San Francisco 49ers before retiring in 2008.
+His next four seasons were spent primarily as a backup with the Seattle Seahawks and he had stints with the Cleveland Browns and the San Francisco 49ers before retiring in 2008.

 Shortly after announcing his retirement, Dilfer was hired by ESPN as an NFL analyst, a position he held until 2017.
 He is also the head coach of the quarterback camp Elite 11.
-Dilfer became the head football coach at UAB in 2023.
+In 2023, Dilfer was named the head coach of the Blazers, but was fired during his third season.

-Early years
+Early life

-Dilfer attended Aptos High School in Aptos, California.
+Dilfer attended Aptos High School in Aptos, California, where he earned first team All-County honors as a free safety.

 College career

 Dilfer attended Fresno State, starting at quarterback for 2 1/2 seasons.
 Dilfer helped Fresno State win or share the conference title for three straight seasons and started in two bowl games.
 In his junior season, Dilfer led the nation in pass efficiency en route to being named the WAC Offensive Player of the Year.
-He also set the NCAA record for consecutive pass attempts without an interception (271) that stood until 2007, when Kentucky quarterback Andre' Woodson broke it.
-He then declared himself eligible for the 1994 NFL Draft, forgoing his senior season.
+He also set the NCAA record for consecutive pass attempts without an interception (271).
+That stood until 2007, when Kentucky quarterback Andre' Woodson broke it.
+Dilfer then declared himself eligible for the 1994 NFL draft, forgoing his senior season.
 He also won the Sammy Baugh Trophy for top collegiate passer.